 This information is purely to allow a reader to identify or empathise with a child’s communication challenges they may want to know a little more about.
 It is not intended to replace a consultation with an appropriately qualified medical practitioner.
-Sunflower cannot accept responsibility for any loss, damage or injury that arises from the use of this website.

 Do these Sunflower stories resonate with you?

 Here are just a handful of stories to give you a flavour of how we have supported children, young people and their families.
 Supporting children to thrive is what Sunflower is good at.

 The Sunflower Trust